 - Snap Block Center: Color and Number Words

 - Check out all our Snap Block Centers

-There are lost of ways to use alphabet stamps in the Kindergarten classroom.
-I like these particular kind, because they have larger easy-to-grasp handles.
+There are lots of ways to use alphabet stamps in the Kindergarten classroom.
+I like these particular kinds, because they have larger easy-to-grasp handles.
 They are both upper and lower case stamps.
 They also contain a few punctuation marks which is fabulous.
-The plastic cases are nice, because they keep everything together.
+The plastic cases are nice because they keep everything together.
 At least in theory!

 Children can stamp out sight words, names, color words, theme words.
 Use them for letter recognition.
 The Kindergarten Connection has lots of fun ideas for using the stamps in your classroom.

 Magnetic numbers and letters are great for hands on learning.
 Children can feel and see the shapes at the same time.
 This helps them internalize the shapes and build muscle memory.
 Here are some activities that use them

 - Sorting game: To help Kinders learn their name

 - Number Sense 1-10 Magnetic Number Mats Freebie

 Mini erasers are small, rubber erasers, and kids just love them.
 They make fabulous manipulatives because they are cheap and colorful.
 Also, there are so many different shapes and styles.
 You can use them for counting, sorting graphing, and creating patterns.
 They also make the perfect game pieces.
 Here are some activities that use them